SwardGames/GregicTinkering/README.md

 # Planned Features

 Energy Sword/Cleaver: Electric powered versions of the Sword and Cleaver.
-Will have special modifiers to

 Omnitool: HV-tier electric crafting tool which cycle through any crafting tool type with a keybind.